 Hellyer Park, San Jose

-This San Jose park got a major facelift just in time for the hot summer days.
+This San Jose park got a major facelift last summer and we are all over it.
 Kids love the new splash pad and waterfall arch and parents love that this area of the park is shaded (which is often hard to find).
-After they dry off, the kids will love climbing the two 30-foot towers and the massive log climbing structure, and spinning on the merry-go-round.
+After they dry off, the kids will love climbing the two 30-foot towers and the massive log climbing structure and spinning on the merry-go-round.

 985 Hellyer Ave.